The Grandeur of Pisac

 From Pariwana Cusco, you’ll want to find the road called Puputi.
 Ask the staff to explain to you how to get there.
 From there, combis (minivan taxis) depart regularly for the 45 minute and 5 sol drive to Pisaq.
 The drive itself is a marvelous stringing journey that brings you curving around several attractive Incan ruin sites before arriving to Pisaq.

-Pisaq sits at a crossroads of valleys.
+Pisac sits at a crossroads of valleys.
 The central square is filled with market stalls selling all manner of items and souvenirs.
 From the town, the immense hills stretch in all directions, and seem to hover over you they’re so big.
-From the town you can take a taxi to the entrance of the Pisaq ruins.
+From the town you can take a taxi to the entrance of the Pisac ruins.

 You’ll be able to see them from the town.
 It’s hard to tell that they’re actually quite expansive.
 The terraces look small and easily scalable—but don’t be fooled, they are quite a far way off, and their stature is around 6 feet high.